Hideaway (U.S. Senate): Location and design

 Hideaway offices are located on all four floors of the Capitol building, including the basement level.
-Many hideaways are located in what the Associated Press has described as "ancient nooks" of the centuries-old Capitol.
+Many hideaways are situated in what the Associated Press has described as "ancient nooks" of the centuries-old Capitol.
 Writing about Barbara Mikulski's hideaway, Politico described it as being in "an unmarked room accessed by corridors and staircases reminiscent of the ones that appear and disappear at Hogwarts".
 By the end of the 20th century there were about 75 hideaways, but in 2010, the number of hideaways was increased to 100 to accommodate all senators who wish to have one, after basement space opened up from the relocation of a Capitol police office into the newly opened Capitol Visitor Center.

 Hideaways are assigned by the Senate Rules Committee based on seniority.
 The offices assigned to the most senior senators are often lush and expansive.
 The third floor "Kennedy Hideaway" – so-called as it was long occupied by Senator Edward Kennedy – is considered the most luxurious hideaway to occupy and, according to The Hill, is the "pinnacle of insider prestige".
 The unusually large space features a fireplace, arched ceilings, and a sweeping view of the National Mall, described by The Hill as being like an "upscale clubroom".
-The room is completely private, but easily accessible to both the Senate chambers and the press gallery.
+The room is entirely private but easily accessible to both the Senate chambers and the press gallery.

-By contrast, many junior senators have windowless hideaways located in the basement of the Capitol, some not more than 300 sqft.
+By contrast, many junior senators have windowless hideaways in the basement of the Capitol, some not more than 300 sqft.
 In 1991, the basement office of Jeff Bingaman, junior senator from New Mexico who ranked no. 63 on the Senate seniority list, consisted of "a low, fiberboard ceiling, a desk with a cheap office chair on rollers, a refrigerator, a cupboard, and a cot with no bedspread".
-Hideaway furniture is supplied by the sergeant at arms, although senators can move in their own furniture.
+Hideaway furniture is supplied by the sergeant at arms; however, senators can move in their own furniture.

-Hideaways that become vacant after an electoral defeat, or due to the death of a sitting senator, are reassigned at the beginning of each two-year Congressional term.
+Hideaways that become vacant after an electoral defeat or due to the death of a sitting senator are reassigned at the beginning of each two-year Congressional term.

 Use

-Hideaways are used by senators to prepare for sessions of the Senate, to take naps, or to conduct private or confidential meetings.
-Senator Daniel Webster, senator from Massachusetts in the mid-19th century, stocked his hideaway with a private wine collection.
+Senators use hideaways to prepare for Senate sessions, take naps, or conduct private or confidential meetings.
+Senator Daniel Webster, a senator from Massachusetts in the mid-19th century, stocked his hideaway with a private wine collection.
 Mid-20th century senator Allen J. Ellender of Louisiana installed a kitchen in his hideaway where he enjoyed cooking Creole dishes and praline candies.

-Hideaways have historically also been used by male members of the Senate to engage in private sexual liaisons with their mistresses.
+Historically, male Senate members have also used hideaways to engage in private sexual liaisons with their mistresses.
 Bill Moyers recounts one instance of an unnamed senator "stashing" his mistress in a hideaway so well-hidden that it took him several hours to locate her again.
 During his tenure in the Senate, Lyndon Johnson amassed no fewer than five hideaways where he would receive women.
 Senator Bob Packwood of Oregon, meanwhile, is alleged to have sexually assaulted a woman in his hideaway.